byuccl/f4pga-classroom/README.md

 If you got here and are reading this, it means you have successfully created your own repo.
 Congrats!!

 Before continuing on, tell us who you are by adding your information ot the 3 lines below.
+Edit this page with the pencil icon in the upper right of this text box.

 - My full name is:
 - My email address is: